daniel-muthukrishna/astrodash/docs/usage.rst

 5. Browse for any single spectrum FITS, ASCII, dat, or two-column text file by clicking the 'Browse' button.

-6. Click 'Re-fit with priors' to classify.
+6. Click 'Fit with priors' to classify.

 7. Click any of the best matches to view the continuum-subtracted binned spectra.
 You may also select a particular type, age, and host of a supernova using the combo boxes.
 You can set the fraction of host galaxy light in the spectrum with the slider.
 You may also change the redshift slider or the line on the x-corr plot to view changes in redshift.